LiorDaichman/GeniusGym/README.md

 ### ⭐ Features:

 - **User Authentication**:
-  - Secure sign-up and login using email and password.
+   Secure sign-up and login using email and password.

 - **Workout Routines**:
-  - Browse, create, and customize workout routines.
+   Browse, create and customize workout routines.

 - **Class Scheduling**:
-  - View and book gym classes and personal training sessions.
+  View and book gym classes and personal training sessions.

-- **Progress Tracking**:
-  - Monitor fitness progress with statistics and graphs.

 - **Admin Panel**:
-  - Manage classes, view lessons, and cancel sessions directly from the AdminScreen.
+  Manage classes, view lessons, and cancel sessions directly from the AdminScreen.

 - **Shop**:
-  - Purchase fitness products.
+   Purchase fitness products.

 - **Foods**:
-  - Explanation on foods and calculate nutrition.
+   Explanation on foods and calculate nutrition.

 - **Responsive Design**:
-  - Optimized for both iOS and Android devices.
+  Optimized for both iOS and Android devices.

 ### ⭐ Installation: